kpumuk/meta-tags/README.md

 # part2 | part1 | site
 ```

-Keywords can be passed as string of comma-separated values, or as an array:
+Keywords can be passed as a string of comma-separated values or as an array:

 ```ruby
 set_meta_tags keywords: ["tag1", "tag2"]
 # tag1, tag2
 ```

-Description is a string (HTML will be stripped from output string).
+The description is a string (HTML will be stripped from the output string).

 ### Mirrored values

 Sometimes, it is desirable to mirror meta tag values down into namespaces.
-A
-common use case is when you want open graph's `og:title` to be identical to
+A common use case is when you want the open graph's `og:title` to be identical to the `title`.
-the `title`.

-Say, you have the following in your application layout:
+Let's say you have the following code in your application layout:

 ```ruby
 display_meta_tags og: {